 What is Dancing Grounds?

-Dancing Grounds is a 501c3 nonprofit organization that brings high-quality, inclusive, and accessible dance education programs to New Orleans residents of all ages and backgrounds.
-We use dance as a vehicle for developing youth change agents, inspiring health and wellness, and promoting social justice.
+Dancing Grounds (DG) is a 501c3 nonprofit organization that brings inclusive and accessible dance programs to New Orleans' residents of all ages and backgrounds.
+Working at the intersection of arts, education, and social justice, we use dance as a vehicle for developing young leaders, inspiring health and wellness, and advocating for social change.
+Our work is guided by a set of core values: equity, racial justice, integrity, relationships, learning, collaboration, abundance, and joy.

-Dancing Grounds has become a driving force for arts and education in New Orleans and a hub for the local dance community.
-Since 2012, we have served over 1,000 youth, 3,000 adults, and countless audience members.
+With youth dance companies, summer camps, and the annual Dance for Social Change Festival, Dancing Grounds create safe and inclusive spaces in which the lived experiences of youth are truly valued and their unique creative talents are recognized, developed, and celebrated.
+We also host the most comprehensive adult dance programs in the city.DG has become a driving force for arts and education in New Orleans and a hub for the local dance community.
+Since 2012, we have served over 3,000 youth, 5,000 adults, and countless audience members.

 Theory of Change